Montana Aerospace shares soar on Swiss stock market debut

 “With the listing on SIX, we return to our Swiss roots and strengthen the financial resources to successfully continue our strategic course,” said Chief Executive Markus Nolte.

-Berenberg Bank acted as global coordinator and joint bookrunner, while Commerzbank (CBKG.DE) and Zuercher Kantonalbank (ZKB.UL) were joint bookrunners in the IPO.
+Berenberg Bank acted as global coordinator and joint bookrunner, while Commerzbank and Zuercher Kantonalbank were joint bookrunners in the IPO.

 ($1 = 0.9047 Swiss francs)